 Events and workshops

 - 8 November 2016, EPLO, together with KOFF/swisspeace, the Quaker Council for European Affairs (QCEA) and the European Women’s Lobby (EWL) organised an expert level workshop entitled ‘Implementing UNSCR 1325: New Opportunities and Emerging Challenges‘.
-A report of the workshop will soon be made available here.

 - 31 October 2016, EPLO participated in an expert workshop in London organised by the London School of Economics, GAPS UK and Women for Women International.
 The workshop looked at discussing Sexual Violence in Conflict and the United Kingdom’s NAP.

 - 10 & 11 May 2016, EPLO participated in a workshop in Dublin organised by the Centre for Trust, Peace & Social Relations, the Coventry University and UCD Dublin.
 The workshop focused on the recent developments and research around the implementation of NAPs in NATO member states and partners.

 - 7 March 2016 – In the framework of the Dutch presidency of the EU, EPLO co-organised a workshop on the Development, implementation and monitoring and evaluation of National Action Plans on UNSCR 1325.
 The workshop, entitled National Action Plans: Challenges and Opportunities, was organised in co-operation with the Dutch Presidency of the EU, the EEAS, Wo=Men and Inclusive Security.
 You can find the summary report here.